8 Days Photographing and Exploring the Beauty of The Galápagos

 Join us on this photographic adventure of a lifetime, to one of the world's premier wildlife and landscape destinations, The Galápagos Islands.
 These islands have been preserved so well that they offer a unique window into the past, resulting in an ecosystem in which it will be as if you are invisible to the wildlife.
 You will find yourself in amazing close proximity to the wildlife!
 Naturalists will explain the animal behaviors while our two photography pros instruct you on the best techniques used for capturing memorable and meaningful imagery.

-We'll have eight days and seven nights aboard our own private and exclusive yacht, the 14-passenger Natural Paradise.
-We'll have a naturalist guide with us in addition to our leaders, Juan Pons and Lisa LaPointe, and will have access to areas that the big boats can't get to, and most importantly (as long as we follow the rules of the Galápagos National Park), we have the ability to go ashore on our own schedule, so we won't miss the best light and sightings.
-And with photography as our priority, we’ll make sure that mealtimes are scheduled around our shoots, not during!
+We'll have eight days and seven nights aboard our own private and exclusive yacht, the 14-passenger Petrel.
+We'll have a naturalist guide with us in addition to our two pro photographers and leaders, Richard Bernabe and Lisa LaPointe.
+We will have access to areas that the big boats can't get to, and most importantly (as long as we follow the rules of the Galápagos National Park), we have the ability to go ashore on our own schedule, so we won't miss the best light and sightings.
+With photography as our priority, we’ll make sure that mealtimes are scheduled around our shoots, not during.
 We'll walk in the footsteps of Charles Darwin who visited here in the 1830's on the HMS Beagle, and we'll try to channel his experiences as he formulated his theory of natural selection.

 Just some of the wildlife to be photographed are the blue-footed booby birds, red-footed booby birds, masked booby birds, penguins, land iguanas, marine iguanas, lava lizards, sea lions, red-chested frigate birds, flamingos, finches, tropic birds, lava gulls, and giant tortoises.
 If you like snorkeling, then there is even more marine wildlife to photograph, such as sharks, rays, Galápagos penguins, and countless fish.
 Snorkel gear will always available on our yacht!